-Lee struck out 10 and Philadelphia regained its winning touch, denting Dickey's chances at the NL Cy Young Award and beating the New York Mets 3-1 Monday night.
+Cliff Lee struck out 10 while outdueling Cy Young contender R.A.
+Dickey, and the Philadelphia Phillies regained their winning touch by beating the New York Mets 3-1 Monday night.

 Jimmy Rollins homered with the help of video replay and Domonic Brown also hit a solo shot off Dickey (18-6).
 The Phillies pulled within 3½ games of idle St. Louis for the second NL wild-card spot, though other teams are also in their path.

-Lee, who earned his first victory of the season July 4 at Citi Field, became the latest pitcher to shut down the Mets in their own ballpark.
-New York has scored three runs or fewer in a team-record 14 straight home games.
+Lee, who earned his elusive first victory of the season on July 4 at Citi Field, became the latest pitcher to shut down the Mets in their own ballpark.
+The Mets have scored three runs or fewer in a team-record 14 straight home games.

 Dickey missed a chance to tie Washington's Gio Gonzalez for the major league lead in wins, and has lost two decisions in a row for the first time this year.
 Dickey projects to get three more starts this season.

-Rollins eventually struck out to begin the game, but reached on Nickeas' passed ball.
+Rollins eventually struck out, but reached on Nickeas' passed ball.
 Dickey made a wild toss on his fourth pickoff try to first base and Rollins later scored on Chase Utley's sacrifice fly.

 Rollins hit a drive over right fielder Scott Hairston's outstretched glove at the top of the wall in the fifth and pulled into third base with an apparent triple.
 After a brief look at the replay, the umpires waved him to the plate.
 Rollins has 21 home runs this year, six this month.